Types of Irrigation

 1. Surface Irrigation

-Application of water by gravity flow to the surface of the field.
+This type irrigation involces application of water by gravity flow to the surface of the field.
+No pump or any other device is used to force water towards the fields.

 Types of of surface irrigation - Basin, Furrow and Border